 What are the limitations for LastPass users with federated login?

-There are feature limitations that apply to LastPass Business users whose accounts are configured for federated login using AD FS, Azure AD, Okta, Google Workspace, PingOne, or PingFederate.
+There are feature limitations that apply to LastPass Business users whose accounts are configured for federated login using AD FS, Azure AD, Okta, Google Workspace, PingOne, PingFederate, or OneLogin.

 - Using the LastPass browser extension: Chrome/Firefox/Edge/Safari/IE/Opera

 - Using the online web vault (LastPass website) on desktop web browsers as long as the LastPass browser extension is installed

 - Using the LastPass desktop applications: LastPass for Windows Desktop, LastPass for macOS

 - Using the LastPass Password Manager mobile apps: Android, iOS (iPhone/iPad)